colelawrence/decipad/apps/docs/docs/Glossary.md

 ### Argument

-An argument is a variable that affects a functions result.
+An argument is a variable that affects a function's result.

 ### Binary operator